sinchlabs/sinch-chat-ios-sdk/README.md

 ### Signing custom user ID
 In case of anonymous session we're generating unique User Identifier to have unique identifier of user in scope of your projectID and clientID.

-In case of signed user id **you** can specify user id so we will use it in scope of projectID and clientID.
-What does it mean?
+In case of signed user id **you** can specify user id so we will use it in scope of projectID, clientID and configID What does it mean?
 You can send push notification or start live chat which identifier which is assigned in your database.

 Example: